How to Start Your Own LLC in Georgia - Complete Guide

 2. Select a Registered Agent

-Georgia requires LLCs to appoint a registered agent, a person or company authorized to accept official business correspondence (legal, tax, or financial documents).
+Georgia makes LLCs designate a registered agent, an individual or a firm that is permitted to receive official business mail (legal, tax or financial documents).

 Member-Managed